 With conscious consumerism more important than ever, there are a lot of great zero-waste detergent brands to choose from.

-Eco-friendly laundry tip number 6 is: opt to buy laundry detergent without all the packaging from a plastic-free bulk store, make use of the refills most eco-friendly detergent brands offer or go for a concentrated formula, like this one from Method.
+Eco-friendly laundry tip number six is: opt to buy laundry detergent without all the packaging from a plastic-free bulk store, make use of the refills most eco-friendly detergent brands offer, or go for a concentrated formula, like this one from Method.